 To overcome this problem as winter gets closer and your pond drops down to about 60°F/ 15.5°C during the autumn you need to stop feeding your fish high protein food and give them a wheat germ food which is low in protein and a lot easier to digest.

 As winter arrives and your pond gets down to around 50°F/10°C it’s time stop feeding your fish altogether as they will now be in a state of hibernation.

 Your fish will hibernate at the bottom of your pond over winter, but if you do see your fish coming to the surface during short mild spells in the winter and you think they are looking for food please don’t feed them, they will take the food but this could cause them harm.

-I know it’s hard not to feed your fish but you must resist the urge for your fishes sake as this can hinder them rather than help them.
-The food you give them at this stage would takes a lot longer to digest in your fishes gut, if the food is not digested it could decay and rot in their indigestion system causing bacteria to enter their bloodstream which could kill them.
+I know it’s hard not to feed your fish, but you must resist the urge for your fishes sake as this can hinder them rather than help them, the food you give them at this stage would take a lot longer to digest in your fishes gut, if the food is not digested it could decay and rot in their indigestion system causing bacteria to enter their bloodstream which could kill them.